Calculating AC size is crucial to keeping your home cool. Lucky for you, I’ve got three methods to help you nail that calculation!

-- The gain or loss of heat is proportional to the volume of air in a space.
+- Heat gain or loss is tied to the volume of air in a space.

-- The gain or loss of heat is proportional to the surface area of the walls in a space.
+- Heat gain or loss is tied to the surface area of walls in a space.

-- Wall thickness is constant in all rooms
+- Wall thickness is consistent in all rooms.

 |Defined parameter||Equivalent BTU|

 |STEP #1: heat gain from living space||1 square foot||20 BTU|